sahiba0915/fun-wth-triangles/README.md

 # fun-wth-triangles
 Lets do some calculations with the help of this app.
+Lets do some calculations with the help of this app.
-Made a web application to handle day to day cash transactions with the help of HTML, CSS, and Vanilla JavaScript.
+Made a web application to do different types of calculations.
-It generates a combination of different notes and coins to adjust the change amount that is to be returned to the customer.
+* Area of Triangle
+* Hypotenuse of a triangle
+* Quiz
+* Check whether the given angles makes a triangle or not